patoarvizu/residential-dns/README.md

 ## Intro

-This is a simple controller, that discovers the public IP address of the node where it's running from (using the [ipify API](https://www.ipify.org/)), and creates a Route 53 `A` record pointing to that public IP address.
+This is a simple controller, that discovers the public IP address of the node where it's running from (using the [ipify API](https://www.ipify.org/)), and creates an `A` record pointing to that public IP address.
+It currently supports two DNS providers: Route 53 and Cloudflare.

 The value of the controller is to create a consistent hostname that can be used in cases where acquiring a fixed IP address is not practical.